 How long must I wait before I can file a report?

-A. Has run away or is otherwise missing from the home, or the care, custody, or control of parents, custodial parent, guardian, legal custodian, or other person having responsibility for the minor.
+3. There is an indication that the absence is not voluntary.
+A missing child is any person less than 18 years of age, and who has run away or is otherwise missing from the home or from the care, custody, or control of the parents, custodial parent, guardian, legal custodian, or other person having responsibility for the child in loco parentis, or is missing and there is reason to believe the child could be the victim of a criminal act.

 What happens after I file a missing person's report?

-The missing person's information (name, date of birth, description, etc) is entered into a nationally linked computer system within 12-hours.
-If foul play is suspected, or the missing person is under the age of 12 or is otherwise deemed unable to care for themselves, a search of the immediate and surrounding areas will begin at once.
+The report is assigned to a Missing Persons Unit detective for investigation.
+A missing juvenile’s information (name, date of birth, description, etc.) is entered into a nationally linked computer system within 2 hours.
+If foul play is suspected, or the missing person is under the age of 12 or is otherwise deemed unable to care for themselves, the case will be considered a high risk missing and will generate a detective response.

 The information presented on this site is believed to be accurate, but not guaranteed.